-As mentioned, this would be a small possibility of how parking tickets could raise your car insurance cost.
-In states such as California, car insurance companies aren’t allowed to use your credit score as one of the factors that determine the cost of your car insurance.
-Therefore, unpaid parking tickets would have no effect on your vehicle insurance premiums.
+That means unpaid parking tickets could affect your premium.
+However, in some states such as California, Hawaii, Massachusetts and Michigan, car insurance companies are not allowed to use your credit score as one of the factors that determine the cost of your car insurance.
+In that case, unpaid parking tickets would have no effect on your vehicle insurance premiums.

 How to avoid letting parking tickets increase insurance rates

-- Send a letter in writing immediately if you feel the ticket was a mistake, explaining why you feel the ticket was wrong.
+- Send a letter in writing to the municipality as soon as possible if you feel the ticket was a mistake, explaining why you feel the ticket was unwarranted under the circumstances.
 Attach a copy of the ticket, contact information and supporting evidence, such as pictures of the broken meter or of the partially covered or damaged “no parking” sign.

-- Talk to the city about a payment plan or other arrangements if you can’t pay it right away.
-The city may be able to freeze further late fees so you can catch up on your tickets.
+- Talk to the city or county about a payment plan or other arrangements if you are unable to pay it right away.
+The city may be able to freeze further late fees so you can catch up on paying your outstanding fines.

 - Ask family to lend you the money to pay off the tickets.
 You can then pay your family back without worrying about more late fees and collections.